GravityPDF/gravity-pdf-documentation/docs/v6/users/gravity-forms-compatibility.md

 ## Gravity PDF Add-Ons Compatibility

 Our official policy is to support the latest major Gravity Forms release (2.X) and the latest version of all [official Gravity Forms add-ons](https://rocketgenius.pxf.io/c/1211356/445235/7938?u=https%3A%2F%2Fwww.gravityforms.com%2Fadd-ons%2F).
-We'll attempt to support the previous major Gravity Forms release as well, but sometimes breaking changes are introduced which prevents us doing so (we highly recommend you keep WordPress and all your plugins / themes fully up to date).
+We'll attempt to support the previous major Gravity Forms release as well, but sometimes breaking changes are introduced which prevents us doing so.
+This has been the case with Gravity Forms 2.5 and why we've opted to make that version the minimum requirements for Gravity PDF 6.0+.

 We also actively test our Gravity Flow and GravityView integration to ensure Gravity PDF works well with both.